-Some Christians understand their faith to be a call to action for social justice.
-As members of a “mission” community, these Christians go into the world to create new church communities, address political and social issues, and meet immediate human needs, providing food, housing, and healthcare.
+Many Christians understand their faith to be a profound call to action for social justice.
+Some Christians choose to live this call by becoming members of a “mission” community, going into the world to create new church communities, address political and social issues, and meet immediate human needs such as food, housing, and healthcare.

 Many of these service projects are in response to disasters.
-After Superstorm Sandy ravished New Jersey and the metropolitan New York City area in October 2012, the Lutheran Church-Missouri Synod Disaster Response Team produced a series of short videos that documented the variety of ways volunteers from LCMS congregations around the nation were involved in recovery efforts.
-When Hurricane Andrew slammed into south Florida in 1992, teams included plumbers, carpenters, electricians, and unskilled volunteers from Christ Presbyterian Church in Canton, Ohio arrived to help repair houses for people who were uninsured.
+After Superstorm Sandy ravished New Jersey and the metropolitan New York City area in October 2012, the Lutheran Church-Missouri Synod Disaster Response Team produced a series of short videos that documented the variety of ways that volunteers from LCMS congregations around the nation assisted recovery efforts.
+When Hurricane Andrew slammed into south Florida in 1992, teams including plumbers, carpenters, electricians, and other volunteers from Christ Presbyterian Church in Canton, Ohio arrived to help repair houses for people who were uninsured.
 One volunteer, a pediatric dentist, called himself a “hammer missionary,” contributing “reconstruction and Christian love” in the face of devastation.
 As a result of her experience in this community of service, one young volunteer was baptized as a Christian.
 “We were not just rebuilding homes,” she said, “but rebuilding lives.”

 In 2011 the Churchwide Assembly of the Evangelical Lutheran Church in America approved a campaign to “make malaria history.”
 In collaboration with eleven Lutheran churches in Africa, the ELCA works to train healthcare providers, offer preventive medication, support the procurement of clean water and mosquito nets, and educate communities about the disease.

-The Christian church understands itself to be a “mission” community, which means literally that it is a community “sent” into the world.
+The Christian church understands itself to be a “mission” community, which means that it is a community “sent” into the world.
+Christians understand Christ’s saving message of love, mercy, and justice to be universal.
 The church does not exist for itself alone and cannot live unto itself, but is sent to proclaim the good news of Jesus Christ in word and in deed.
-Christians understand the teachings of Christ and the gift of salvation in Christ to be universal, so Christian missions have followed Christ’s words to go into all the world and “make disciples of all nations.”
-The church, following Christ, is not limited to a single people or ethnicity, but has crossed the boundaries of nation, class, and ethnicity.

-At home and abroad, Christian missions have brought new church communities into being, established schools and hospitals, worked to meet immediate human needs, and sought to challenge the political and economic structures that continued to create poverty, violence, and injustice.
-The Protest Chaplains at Harvard Divinity School was founded in September 2011 at the Occupy Wall Street protest in New York City; its members were instrumental in organizing Occupy Boston efforts and are one example of how many Christians—often alongside and in collaboration with people of different faiths—understand their testimony to Christ is strongest when faith becomes action in service to others.
+Around the world, Christian missions have brought new church communities into being, established schools and hospitals, worked to meet human needs, and sought to challenge the political and economic structures that create and perpetuate poverty, violence, and injustice.
+For example, The Protest Chaplains at Harvard Divinity School were founded in September 2011 at the Occupy Wall Street protest in New York City, and were instrumental in organizing Occupy Boston efforts.
+They are just one example of how many Christians—often alongside and in collaboration with people of different faiths—understand that their testimony to Christ is strongest when faith becomes action in service to others.